-Below is a selection of the research projects and public-facing work I have been involved in.
-Check out my CV for a full account of my research.
+Below is a selection of the research I have been involved in.

 Democratic Tradeoffs: Platforms and Digital Political Advertising.
 Ohio State Technology and Law Journal.
 Kreiss, D. & Barrett, B. (2020)